ScrollPrize/scrollprize-website/docs/20_community_projects.md

 * [**Stephen Parsons’ PhD dissertation.**](https://uknowledge.uky.edu/cs_etds/138/) Lots and lots of gems in here.
 And of course we’d be remiss not to mention his original [ink-id](https://github.com/educelab/ink-id) software.
 * [**Anton Repushko’s ink labels.**](https://discord.com/channels/1079907749569237093/1177039383375912990/1177039383375912990) Many more ink labels in addition to the First Letters Prize winner’s labels.

-Before the First Letters Prize result, we ran an Ink Detection prize on Kaggle.
-These are the top 10 results:
+We also ran a fragment-based Ink Detection prize on Kaggle.
+These were the top 10 results:

 <a id="kaggle-ink-detection"/>